K-Laser Therapy – What is it?

 Welcome to the first of our six-part blog series on our new K-Laser therapy unit.

-We are lucky enough to possess to of these wonderful devices and have them located to help you at our Mooroolbark and Healesville Head office podiatry sites.
+We are lucky enough to possess two of these wonderful devices at our podiatry clinics

 Throughout this series, we will be covering everything you should know about laser therapy, including the specific ways the laser works and the key conditions it can help with, such as wart therapy, wound/ulcer treatment, musculoskeletal injury treatment and chilblain treatment.